fpleoni/fashion_mnist/xgboost_error/error-report.md

-@jppereyra thanks for posting this
+@jppereyra thanks for posting this,
 @trivialfis thanks for jumping in so quickly, here's the script and data we're using.

-[TOC]

 ### Script

-Please note that this scripts uses sklearn.utils.parallel_backend to execute, and the exact same results can be reproduced using SequentialBackend with 1 process.
+Please note that this scripts uses sklearn.utils.parallel_backend, and the exact same results can be reproduced using SequentialBackend with 1 process.

 ~~~~python
 import pandas as pd